NGUtech/bitcoin-stack/README.md

 #eclair
 $ curl -XPOST -u :password http://127.0.0.1:8100/getinfo

-#c-lightning
+#clightning
-C-lightning doesn't have a REST interface without using a plugin, but it does exposes a JSON-RPC interface.
+Clightning doesn't have a REST interface without using a plugin, but it does exposes a JSON-RPC interface via a socket.
 ```

 View daemon logs as follows: